+Updated 7/20/20.
 If you are someone who swims in a chlorinated pool, you’re probably familiar with how your skin can feel tight or dry when you get out of the water.
 But is this bad for the skin?
 Do the chemicals harm the skin’s overall health?
-As an esthetician (and someone who loves swimming), I certainly would never refrain from this activity to avoid chlorine touching my skin.
+As an esthetician (and someone who LOVES swimming), I certainly would never refrain from this activity to avoid chlorine touching my skin.
 Instead, I follow these five skin tips to prevent any potential problems.

-To understand chlorine, it’s important to know that although it’s very important to add to the water to keep it disinfected and safe for swimming, its pH makes it less beneficial to your skin.
-The pH needed for a pool to stay clean is around 7.3 and the skin’s natural pH is 5.5.
+To understand chlorine, know that although it’s very important to add to the water to keep it disinfected and safe for swimming, its pH makes it less beneficial to your skin.
+The pH needed for a pool to stay clean is around 7.3, and the skin’s natural pH is 5.5.
 This means that exposing your skin to chlorine (for even as little as 5 minutes) will inherently raise its pH and put it in an alkaline state.
-When you raise the skin’s pH, you are creating an environment in the skin that causes dryness and this is never beneficial for the skin—particularly for those already prone to dry skin and skin conditions like eczema.
+When you raise the skin’s pH, you are creating an environment in the skin that causes dryness, and this is never beneficial for the skin—particularly for those already prone to dry skin and skin conditions like eczema.

-Most people prefer using a lightweight sunscreen (especially during the hot summer months) that doesn’t feel heavy or greasy on the skin but when swimming in a chlorinated pool, a heavier formula is really better for all skin types.
+Most people prefer using a lightweight sunscreen that doesn’t feel heavy or greasy on the skin, especially during the hot summer months.
+But when swimming in a chlorinated pool, a heavier formula is really better for all skin types.
 The reason for this is that the oils provide a protective seal over the skin to create a barrier, and when the skin is exposed to chlorinated water, it will prevent the chemicals from getting too far into the skin.

-You’ll want to wash your face with a gentle cleanser when you’re out of the pool, but wiping over the skin with an alcohol-free toner is also a great way to restore the correct pH to the skin.
-You’ll want to leave it damp on the skin and immediately follow with a moisturizer so the hydrating properties of the toner will be sealed into the skin, providing essential nourishment.
-(Better yet, apply a skin serum with the ingredient hyaluronic acid after the toner and underneath the moisturizer to give extra hydration to thirsty skin cells.)
+You’ll want to wash your face with a gentle cleanser once you’re out of the pool, but wiping over the skin with an alcohol-free toner is also a great way to restore the correct pH to the skin.
+Leave it damp on the skin and immediately follow with a moisturizer so the hydrating properties of the toner will be sealed into the skin, providing essential nourishment.
+(Better yet, apply a skin serum with the ingredient hyaluronic acid after the toner and before the moisturizer to give extra hydration to thirsty skin cells.)

-If you’re more of an oily/combination and breakout-prone skin type (find your skin type here), use an oil-free, water-based gel mask like Bio Calm Repair Masque as they deliver hydration deep in the skin.
-If you lean more towards a normal or dry skin type where your skin doesn’t produce very much oil, then using a cream-based mask like Pure Radiance Masque will be most beneficial for repairing the skin with its deeply moisturizing properties.
+If you’re more of an oily/combination and breakout-prone skin type, use an oil-free, water-based gel mask to deliver hydration deep in the skin.
+If you lean more towards a normal or dry skin type and your skin doesn’t produce very much oil, then using a cream-based mask will be most beneficial for repairing the skin with its deeply moisturizing properties.

 Note: A lot of people are now converting to saltwater pools because they have less of a chemical scent and the water feels softer on the skin, but it’s important to know that saltwater pools still use chlorine and can be just as drying for the skin.
 If you have a saltwater pool, all of the above steps will still apply.